-- 12. Enabling services costs to support new initiatives will be included as part of any ACT Policing budget bids. - 13.
-The Territory and AFP responsible Officers as defined under clause 23 of the agreement, will negotiate the need to fund additional enabling services on the basis of any extraordinary change in demand that may arise as a result of a policy change by the Territory or by an unforeseen change in social circumstances in the ACT.
-ACT Treasury will be informed of any additional funding requirements that are deemed necessary as soon as practically possible. - 14.
-The ACT Government and AFP commit to an independent review of the most recent rebasing of enabling expenses.
-The AFP will meet any costs associated with the review within the existing allocation of resources.
+- 13. Enabling services costs to support new initiatives will be included as part of any ACT Policing budget bids. - 14.
+The Territory and AFP responsible Officers as defined under clause 24 of the agreement, will negotiate the need to fund additional enabling services on the basis of any extraordinary change in demand that may arise as a result of a policy change by the Territory or by an unforeseen change in social circumstances in the ACT.
+ACT Treasury will be informed of any additional funding requirements that are deemed necessary as soon as practically possible.